 Over 7000 native trees were planted on 6 acres of the land in 2018.
 This stretch connects to an existing 3 acres of old woodland, which is also under a native conservation plan.

 Both of these projects were organised by Richard and Tim Nairn, Hazel’s father and brother.
 Friends and neighbours gave their weekends to help us plant the trees in our first community project.
 We all contributed to a positive change in our environment and it felt great to work together for a beautiful cause.

 Foraging and Fermenting

 We love exploring the local wild areas and picking whatever is edible and in season, eating it fresh or turning it into delicious preserves, krauts, juices and pickles.
 Elderflower champagne is one of them, or wild garlic pesto… We also ferment much of the extra food that is produced in the Market Garden.

 Forests are the natural direction in which most ecosystems move when left alone.
-We want to work like nature and make as many forests as possible, so we are aiming to plant our first Agroforestry plot in 2020.
+We want to work like nature and make as many forests as possible.

 Aww gawd we love them.

 For each existing species of plant, there are 8 to 10 species of mushrooms.
 There are lots of them out there!